tester4school/litecoin-for-university/README.md

 Tests results:
 -----------------------------------

 Of the 10 selected compatible cryptocurrencies, 6 universities were to conduct speed and quality tests, take into account transaction fees and sort the cryptocurrencies by assigning them points from 1 to 10.
-After counting, the following results were obtained
+After counting, the following results were obtained:

 48 points -> 1  place (litecoin)